 International Competition.
 Internationally, the Company competes not only with U.S. airlines, but also with foreign carriers.
 International competition has increased and may continue to increase in the future as a result of airline mergers and acquisitions, JBAs, alliances, restructurings, liberalization of aviation bilateral agreements and new or increased service by competitors.
 Competition on international routes is subject to varying degrees of governmental regulation.
 The Company's ability to compete successfully with non-U.S. carriers on international routes depends in part on its ability to generate traffic to and from the entire United States via its integrated domestic route network and its ability to overcome business and operational challenges across its network worldwide.
 Foreign carriers currently are prohibited by U.S. law from carrying local passengers between two points in the United States and the Company generally experiences comparable restrictions in foreign countries.
 Separately, "fifth freedom rights" allow the Company to operate between points in two different foreign countries and foreign carriers may also have fifth freedom rights between the U.S. and another foreign country.
-In the absence of fifth freedom rights, or some other extra-bilateral right to conduct operational gateway cities.
+In the absence of fifth freedom rights, or some other extra-bilateral right to conduct operations between two foreign countries, U.S. carriers are constrained from carrying passengers to points beyond designated international gateway cities.
 To compensate partially for these structural limitations, U.S. and foreign carriers have entered into alliances, immunized JBAs and marketing arrangements that enable these carriers to exchange traffic between each other's flights and route networks.
 Through these arrangements, the Company strives to provide consumers with a growing number of seamless, cost-effective and convenient travel options.
 See "Alliances" for additional information.